Med-RedaLagciyer/RhPointage/README.md

-# Foobar
+# OFA

-This is a dashboard template for symfony apps.
+OFA (One For All) is a dashboard template for symfony apps.

 ## Installation